|University of Arkansas at Little Rock|

 Students and visitors to the university are strongly encouraged to report allegations of discrimination, harassment, retaliation, and sexual misconduct to the Title IX Coordinator.
 A report should be made as soon as possible after the incident in order to facilitate an effective response.
 The longer a report is delayed, the more difficult it will be for the university to investigate.
 Reports may be made by the person experiencing the misconduct or by a third party, such as a witness or someone who is told of the misconduct.

-In order to enable the university to respond effectively and to proactively stop instances of discrimination, harassment, retaliation, and sexual misconduct at the university, all employees, including student employees, must, within 24 hours of receiving information regarding a potential violation of this policy, report information to the Title IX Coordinator.
+Many university employees have been designated as Responsible Employees.
+Responsible Employees have been given the duty of reporting prohibited conduct covered under this policy.
+In order to enable the university to respond effectively and to proactively stop instances of discrimination, harassment, retaliation, and sexual misconduct at the university, all employees, including adjunct, hourly, graduate assistants and student employees, as well as volunteer coaches must, within 24 hours of receiving information regarding a potential violation of this policy, report information to the Title IX Coordinator.
 Only employees who are statutorily prohibited from reporting such information (e.g., licensed health-care professionals) are exempt from these reporting requirements.
-This policy is not intended to restrict curriculum or prohibit or abridge the use of particular textbooks or curricular materials.
+This policy is not intended to restrict curriculum, prohibit, or abridge the use of particular textbooks or curricular materials.

 Conduct that occurs off campus can be the subject of a complaint or report and will be evaluated to determine whether it violates this policy.
 Allegations of off-campus sexual misconduct are of particular concern and should be brought to the university’s attention.